 But when it comes to your web site, repeat after me: no-one care about our policies.

 I’m working on a site at the moment.
 It’s a massive site – about 120 pages of information so it’s fairly information-rich.
-I’ve worked with the organisation on their site map and reorganising their information to be more customer-centric and less about themselves.
+I’ve worked with the organisation on their site map and reorganising their information to be more about their customers and not themselves.

 In an hour’s discussion over 120 pages and how they fit together, the client was only interested in the policies.

 Newsflash to everyone writing a web site: no-one cares about your policies.
 What they care about is how those policies impact on their life through your improved service or focus on their needs.

 For example, on a school web site, prospective parents don’t want to read your anti-harrassment policy – they want to know that you’re focussed on preventing bullying and have taken steps to protect their child.
 On a government web site, customers don’t want to know you have a customer complaint policy, they want the phone number to call and an assurance they’ll speak to a real person who will fix their problem or answer their question.